Privacy Notice

 • Who it will be shared with

-NHS Cheshire and Merseyside recognises the importance of protecting personal and confidential information in all that we do, all we direct or commission and takes care to meet its legal duties.
+The ICB recognises the importance of protecting personal and confidential information in all that we do, whilst taking great care to ensure our legal obligations

 Complaints about how we process your personal information